What happened to the UK economy? 5 charts break down the key election issue - KESQ

 But the United Kingdom has also been held back by two self-inflicted wounds — deep austerity in the wake of the global financial crisis and the 2016 decision to quit the European Union, which raised new barriers to trade.
 Economic growth has been anemic in recent years, squeezing living standards and starving public services of funds.

-Sunak will likely point to falling inflation and a strengthening economy as proof that his plan to “restore economic stability” is working.
+Sunak pointed to rising wages and a strengthening economy as proof that his plan to “restore economic stability” is working.
+Starmer, meanwhile, attacked the Conservative Party for presiding over 14 years of economic decline.

 When they cast their ballots, voters will consider whether their lives have materially improved since 2010, when the Conservatives came to power.
 Here’s what data shows has happened to wages, living standards, the value of the pound, house prices and waiting times for medical treatment on the NHS.